gnembon/scarpet/README.md

 # scarpet
 Public Repository of scarpet apps for Minecraft.

 All programs are available as is.
 They might be incorrect, they might be outdated.
-If you see some problems, either [open a pull request with a fix](https://github.com/gnembon/scarpet/compare) or [report on the bug tracker for someone else to look into it](https://github.com/gnembon/scarpet/issues)
+If you see some problems, either [open a pull request with a fix](https://github.com/gnembon/scarpet/compare) or [report on the bug tracker for someone else to look into it](https://github.com/gnembon/scarpet/issues).

+You can find the apps in the [programs](https://github.com/gnembon/scarpet/tree/master/programs#readme) folder.

 ## Documentation and Examples